seqyu/home-sweet-home/README.md

 ## Credits

-Borrowed the base of the Waybar theme from https://github.com/kamlendras/waybar-config/blob/main/.config
+Borrowed permanently the base of the Waybar theme from https://github.com/kamlendras/waybar-config/blob/main/.config